jenkins-x/jx-docs/content/en/v3/develop/create-project/_index.md

 jx project import
 ```

+The tasks which are copied over during the import process can be found [here](https://github.com/jenkins-x/jx3-pipeline-catalog/tree/master/tasks).

 If you are using nested gitlab repositories (`org/group/repository`), add `--nested-repo` flag to `jx project import`.

 **NOTE** that we recommend [trying out a quickstart first](#create-a-new-project-from-a-quickstart) before importing a project so that: